Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2002-01-01-phaser-part4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eApKKiZoUb4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now, we are going to create some platforms.
-They will be added to a group first and then we will add some physics to the platforms.
+They will be added to a group first, and then we will add some physics to the platforms.
 Let's see how they look with the sky background.

 ```html
 <!doctype html>